 10. Place a bag of ice on top of the air-filled plastic bag.

-11. Uses the iTalk2 with Levels to say if their hand feels cold or not.
+11. Uses the iTalk2 to say if their hand feels cold or not.
 Explain that this is how a penguin feels when it’s feathers touch ice.

 12. Explain that the bag with the air in it keeps the cold ice away from our skin, so it does not make our skin feel cold.
 Remind students that penguins have little straws under their feathers that are like pockets of air that keep the cold away from their skin in the same way.